DenisLabrecque/Orange20-Default-Shorthand-HTML/README.md

 # OrangeTwenty Default Shorthand Web Components
-Tired of typing multiple lines of HTML and Javascript to do the same common things over and over?
+Tired of typing multiple lines of HTML and Javascript to do the same common things?
 These web components have the following advantages:

 - Shorthand definition of otherwise long-winded markup (like figures, images, and attribution)
 - Automatically semantic, [schema](https://schema.org/)-compliant HTML